+- 15.1 This section applies to:

+- (a) investments in joint ventures in:

+- consolidated financial statements: and

-This section applies to accounting for joint ventures in consolidated financial statements, for investments in joint ventures in the individual financial statements of a venturer that is not a parent, and for investment in jointly controlled operations and jointly controlled assets in the separate financial statements of a venturer that is a parent.
+- the individual financial statements of a venturer that is not a parent; and

+- (b) investments in jointly controlled operations and jointly controlled assets in the separate financial statements of a venturer that is a parent.

 A venturer that is a parent shall account for interests in jointly controlled entities in its separate financial statements in accordance with paragraphs 9.26 and 9.26A, as appropriate.